oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6200_series/6213_size/65_mm_id_120_mm_od_23_mm_depth/part/readme.md

-# Hardware Bearing 6200 Series 6213 Size 65 Mm Id 120 Mm Od 23 Mm Depth
+# Hardware Bearing 6200 Series 6213 Size 65 mm Id 120 mm Od 23 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base